simbar1123/stlGenerator/README.md

 6. Number of points y: number of equispaced subdivisions in y direction
 7. Number of points x: number of equispace subdivisions in x direction

-**Note that the function must be written in proper python syntax**, I recommend trying np.sin(x)+np.sin(y), using something like -10 to 10 for both axes and around 100 points each direction.
+**Note that the function must be written in proper python syntax using numpy as np**, I recommend trying np.sin(x)+np.sin(y), using something like -10 to 10 for both axes and around 100 points each direction.
 Function also must be well defined on entered domain.
+Any numpy function can be used as np.function.

-Pressing View 3d Point Cloud will display two views of the 3 dimensional point cloud used to generate the stl file
+Pressing View 3d Point Cloud will display two views of the 3 dimensional point cloud used to generate the stl file (this may display an error banner at some times but ignore that for now, it still works regardless)

-Pressing Download STL will generate and download the stl file
+Pressing Download STL will generate and download the stl file, this takes like 15 seconds as explained later in this readme.

 ## Back end